IvaTsu/resume/README.md

 Disclaimer: Use of Lisa M. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
 Project license does not apply to use of this material.

-The template is taken from: [here](https://github.com/jglovier/resume-template)
+The template is taken from [here](https://github.com/jglovier/resume-template)